 Support Survivors in Our Community and End Intimate Partner Violence and Sexual Assault.

 Take Back the Night is a march, rally, and vigil that unites the community to support survivors and envision an end to sexual assault, domestic violence, rape, and child sexual abuse.
 This community event is open to anyone in the public.
 It creates a safe space for victims, survivors, and allies to speak out.
-The event includes opportunities for people to participate in survivor and ally speak outs, hear music performance, listen to guest speakers, and view the Clothesline project.
+The event includes opportunities for people to participate in survivor and ally speak outs, hear music performances, listen to guest speakers, and view the Clothesline project, which features tshirts hand decorated by survivors.
 Tracing roots back to the 1970s, Take Back the Night started as a call to end violence and reclaim the night for survivors without fear from walking alone after dark.
-It is an annual event, in solidarity with others across the world that occurs every April in Ithaca, NY.
+It is an annual event, in solidarity with others across the world, that occurs every April in Ithaca, NY.

 2023 Take Back the Night Volunteers: